 When we talk film noir, we’re talking about a very specific place at a very specific time: The United States in the 1940s.

-At this time in America, anxiety was rising and Hollywood caught and expressed it, especially through a series of crime thrillers that were later named ‘noir’.
+At this time in America, anxiety was rising, and Hollywood caught and expressed it, primarily through a series of crime thrillers that were later named ‘noir’.

-Film noir picked up those anxieties, uncertainties and fears and with its damage male hero and its dangerous and ambitious femme fatale, it became one of the most popular form of entertainments of the 1940s.
+Film noir picked up those anxieties, uncertainties and fears.
+With its damage male hero and its dangerous and ambitious femme fatale, it became one of the most popular forms of entertainments of the 1940s.

 The Maltese Falcon (1941) directed by John Huston

 Detective Sam Spade (Humphrey Bogart) gets more than he bargained for when he takes a case brought to him by a beautiful but secretive woman (Mary Astor).
 As soon as Miss Wonderly shows up, trouble follows as Sam’s partner is murdered and Sam is accosted by a man (Peter Lorre) demanding he locate a valuable statuette.
 Sam, entangled in a dangerous web of crime and intrigue, soon realizes he must find the one thing they all seem to want: the bejeweled Maltese falcon.
 (Google synopsis)

 Krutnik, Frank, In a Lonely Street.
 Routledge, 1991, London/NYC